EazyReal/SynNLI/MNLI/.ipynb_checkpoints/README-checkpoint.md

 ## Future Supported Usage
 - pip install -r requirements
 - + add configs folder for various config
-- note that should take lemmatized as node attr if use work embedding
+- note that should take lemmatized as node attr if use word level embedding(or + char embedding to ease)
 - root to spetial token
 - use MLP prjection